 Modern Merino Right Under...
 Er, Around Your Feet

 Things were indeed looking dicey for wool by the turn of the century.
 Yet, as wise as the Greek’s were, maybe all those linen robes made them biased.
 Or, they just didn’t have the benefit of an extra few thousand years of experience.
 If they had, maybe they’d have noted that the original go-to for wearable warmth was just on a minor detour.
 Wool is now on a resurgence.
 Here’s how the latest thread, from the same Merino tale, is being told right here at The Mill.

-Fine-tune that time machine to 2004, and you’ll find a Vermont-based sock maker launching a new brand, Darn Tough, featuring Merino Wool, a risky play given the sock market, not to mention the dip in public awareness about wool at the time.
+Fine-tune that time machine to 2004, and you’ll find a Vermont-based sock maker launching a new brand, Darn Tough, featuring Merino Wool, a risky play given the sock market, not to mention the dip in public awareness about wool clothes at the time.

 Envisioned as the “all weather performance sock,” Merino Wool was chosen for being the most durable, versatile, and premium option available for customers stepping out into the toughest of conditions.
 Safe to say the fabric has lived up to that standard.

 “I’m just so excited.
 It’s great to see these companies make value added products out of wool again,” says Kimberly.
 “The push is really coming from the performance of the fiber itself.
 No man-made substitute comes close to what wool can do, especially if you work and play in the outdoors and your body temp changes.”

 Helping Move Merino into the Future